Kaltsoon/nosql/material/3-mongo-operations.md

 }
 ```

 This is a very similar implementation to having a foreign key referencing a primary key in a relational database.
-It is worth noting however, that _in MongoDB there's no foreign key concept_ and because of that, no foreign key constraints.
+It is worth noting, however, that _in MongoDB there's no foreign key concept_ and because of that, no foreign key constraints.

+The [MongoDB Relationships](https://dev.to/chafroudtarek/mongodb-relationshipsone-to-oneone-to-manymany-to-many-njc) article covers more examples of different kinds of relationships between collections, for example, how to implement many-to-many relationships.
+The article describes the reference approach, but it is always possible to use embedded documents as well.
+However, it is worth noting the drawbacks mentioned above.

 > [!IMPORTANT]
 > Exercise 7 👨‍💻: Read the [Data consistency](https://www.mongodb.com/docs/manual/data-modeling/data-consistency/) documentation.
 Describe, what kind of problems the lack of [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) support cause in MongoDB for example in the previous example?
 What kind of application-level measures would be required to achieve data consistency?
 You can consider cases such as creating a `books` collection document and deleting an `authors` collection document in the previous example.